 By October 24, health officials had increased their count of confirmed and suspected cases of Salmonella to 117 that could be connected to the Vancouver restaurant.
 Laboratory testing confirmed both restaurant patrons and workers had become ill with Salmonella serotype Verchow, a rare strain of Salmonella.

 On the Border was closed from October 9 to 14, while Clark County Public Health conducted an investigation into the Salmonella outbreak.
 Staff interviewed restaurant employees and customers in an effort to determine the source of the Salmonella outbreak--whether it was ill employees or a food source brought into the restaurant.
 Food safety training was also conducted at the restaurant to prevent future Salmonella outbreaks.
 The restaurant reopened on October 14.

 Testing did not confirm the source of the Salmonella outbreak, and the source will likely remain unknown.

-The Marler Clark law firm has filed 3 lawsuits against On the Border.
-One on behalf of an Oregon couple and 2 on behalf of Washington residents.
+The Marler Clark law firm has filed 3 lawsuits against On the Border, one on behalf of an Oregon couple and two on behalf of Washington residents.